Nerixyz/sol2/documentation/source/index.rst

 When you need to hit the ground running with Lua and C++, `sol`_ is the go-to framework for high-performance binding with an easy to use API.

+`solpp <https://github.com/nerixyz/sol2>`_ is a fork that attempts to deliver some improvements over upstream.
+As of December 2025, the last commit was nine months ago, yet there are bugs with active PRs containing fixes that aren't merged.

 get going: